 Developing CAP Academies in every high school provides the bridge from school to careers that is currently lacking.
 Incentives for the development of CAP Academies should serve as the catalyst for reform.
 A research-based CAP Academy will prepare the next generation of students to enter postsecondary education without the need for remediation and provide them with the opportunity for meaningful exploration of careers.
+Meaningful relationships and counseling are enhanced by a smaller learning community which provides interaction among a team of instructors and a smaller group of students.
 But these programs must be designed in the most effective manner.
-A CAP Academy should not be "window dressing" reform, but a real reform effort in which structure, curriculum, and student expectations are transformed into a true integration of academic and career education.
-According to the Career Academy Support Network (CASN), the primary clearinghouse of career academy resources, the key characteristics require the following structure:
+A CAP Academy should be a real reform in which structure, curriculum, and student expectations are transformed into a true integration of academic and career education.
+Although some current programs call themselves academies, a CAP Academy is a very specific, research-based model from the principles described by the Career Academy Support Network (CASN).
+According to CASN, the primary clearinghouse of career academy resources, the key characteristics are: